For any business, storing files is very important as it is used to conduct various activities over a period of time.

 Conclusion

-ECM is growing rapidly into organizations.
+ECM is growing rapidly in organizations.
 It is very useful in knowing about any changes made in the system or within an organization.

-It also requires users to understand what changes are made, why they are being made, and how this change in the organization will affect them, and how they can tackle it.
+It also requires users to understand what changes are made and why they are being made.
+Alongside that, they should know how this change in the organization will affect them and how they can tackle it.

 Irrespective of this, Enterprise Content Management (ECM) will be an important part of the digital transformation process of any organization.